 Or, instead of digging down, you might find it easier to explore outwards – i.e. load a small number of nodes, and encourage users to expand outwards to reveal the network incrementally:

 The last decluttering technique we’ll cover is allowing the user to isolate and investigate a particular portion of the data.
 In this example, we’ve combined social network analysis, layouts and node ghosting to show dependencies in an IT network:

 It’s a simple but effective way to focus the user away from potential clutter, and drill into the parts of the network they need to understand.

 Although this is the last tip in this blog post, it shouldn’t be an afterthought in your visualization design process.

 A well thought-out color palette can transform your graph visualization, highlighting insight and making the whole chart easier to use.
 We’ve written a blog post on color theory and how it applies to graph visualization, but here’s the TL;DR version:

 If you follow these five tips, you should be well on your way to building an attractive, insightful and user-friendly application.
-We provide full documentation and examples to help you build the best graph visualization possible (request a free trial here) and our support and customer success teams are always happy to give advice and guidance.
+We provide full documentation and examples to help you create the best graph visualization possible (request a free trial here) and our support and customer success teams are always happy to give advice and guidance.